mbits-os/lngs/docs/syntax.md

 ### The `serial` attribute

-Indicates the generation of string list definition and will be incremented on each freeze.
+Indicates the current generation of string list definition and will be incremented on each freeze.
 New strings file should use `serial(0)`.
+Interpretation is left largely to the application author, except for opening the translation files, where serial in the translation must match serial in the `Strings` class.

 ### The `project` attribute

 If provided, will be used for naming the namespace, where `enum class` is defined, as well as `.pot` template metadata for `Project-Id-Version`.
-For example, the definition above would result in:
+For example, the definition above (combined with `version` attribute) would result in:

 ```pot
 msgid ""